How to Ensure Better Data Security in Your Enterprise

 Access Controls

-Enforce strong password policies with minimum character length requirements, complexity mandates (including a mix of uppercase and lowercase letters, numbers, and symbols), and regular password changes.
-Multi-factor authentication (MFA) adds an extra layer of security by requiring a second verification step beyond a password, such as a code sent to a user's phone or a fingerprint scan.
-Implement role-based access control (RBAC) to assign permissions based on job function.
+Strong passwords should include minimum character length, complexity (a combination of capital and lowercase letters, digits, and symbols), and regular password changes.
+Multi-factor authentication (MFA) enhances security by requiring a second verification step like a phone code or fingerprint scan.

 Data Encryption

 Encryption scrambles data into an unreadable format, rendering it useless to unauthorized individuals.
-This is crucial for protecting data at rest (stored on servers or devices) and in transit (being transmitted over networks).
+Protecting data at rest (stored on servers or devices) and in transit (transmitted over networks) is crucial.
 The Advanced Encryption Standard (AES-256) is a widely used and highly secure encryption algorithm.

 Regular Software Updates